A guide for residential projects.

 Fees can be based upon time charges, lump-sum fees, percentage fees or a combination of these.
 We use a standard NZIA agreement for architectural services as a contract between client and architect.

 A percentage fee is the traditional method of charging for architectural design work as it allows work to begin without knowing the full extent of that work.
-The percentage charged varies according to both the complexity and the value of the construction work (eg. owner-occupied residential projects tend to be more complex than motels, and therefore take longer to design and document for the same construction value, while the higher the construction value of the project the smaller the percentage required to cover the hours worked).
-The guide mentioned above gives tables showing estimated percentages that can be applied to different types and values of work.
+The percentage charged varies according to both the complexity and the value of the construction work.
+For example owner-occupied residential projects tend to be more complex than motels, and therefore take longer to design and document for the same construction value.
+However, all other things being equal, the higher the construction value of a project the smaller the percentage fee required to cover the hours worked.
 This percentage is applied to the market value (excluding GST) of all work designed and specified for the project by us or consultants coordinated by us.
 We invoice based upon Quantity Surveyor estimates of this amount until such time as a Contract Sum is fixed.

 We often charge a fixed fee, and this is calculated specifically for individual projects.
-This provides more certainty on overall costs for the client.
-To calculate a fixed fee requires that the scope of the architect’s work is also able to be defined, and this is not always possible at the beginning of a project where there is uncertainty over required outcomes.
+This provides more certainty on overall costs for the client, but may include a risk premium.
+To calculate a fixed fee requires the scope of the architect’s work to be clearly defined, and this may not be the case at the beginning of a project where there is uncertainty over required outcomes.

-In order that you can see the relative costs of the different stages we have broken down the total fee for a typical residential project into percentages:
+In order that you can see the relative costs of the different stages we have broken down a fee for a typical residential project into percentages:

-We also charge for some expense items such as printing of drawings and vehicle kilometres.
+We may also charge for some project-specific expense items such as vehicle kilometres for remote sites.
 Rates for disbursements are agreed before they are incurred.